-The head turned toward the castle off in the distance over-looking the town, past the many spherical towers crowded together, the eyes able to focus through a small window one couldn't see clearly where it stood.
+The head turned toward the castle off in the distance over-looking the town, eyes able to focus past the many spherical towers crowded together, through a small window one couldn't see clearly where it stood.
 It was a room, unrecognizable to whose it was.
 The many books would make it believe an educated male owned it.
 Yet there, lying on the bed with one of those many books laid open across her lap as she slept, was the girl, the one he was looking for.

 A sinister Cheshire grin appeared in the veil of raindrops, figuring his search was over.
 She was the one he'd use in this gullible star.
 Her brain mass would last him a good few hundred years, at the least.

-Unfortunately for the victim, the Cappies failed listening to the rain's warning about the unwanted stranger.
-The only thought running through their heads was that of a story to their liking was being told, hiding the real truth and escaping reality.
+Unfortunately for the victim, the Cappy folk failed listening to the rain's warning about the unwanted stranger.
+The only thought running through their heads was that of a story to their liking being told, hiding the real truth and escaping reality.